darked89/utils_2019/wiki/doc/naming_rules.md

 cbr-ak0125_PT
 ```

-* if not provided with a sample code id from the MAB database:
+* if not provided with a sample code id from the in house  database:

 provide the sample number:
 0 for the first sample of that type (i.e. the tube #1 of blood used for DNA extraction)